RanvierMUD/ranviermud/docs/extending/areas/scripting.md

 was already in combat when new combatants are added

 `damaged` _`(Damage damage)`_
-:    Something has decreased on of the NPC's attributes, not just health, applies to any attribute.
+:    Something has decreased one of the NPC's attributes, not just health, applies to any attribute.
 See `src/Damage.js` for details of information available from `damage` argument.

 `heal` _`(Heal heal, Character target)`_